 Here are a few additional prompts to help you shift away from a teach, test, grade model.
 Remember to be kind to yourself and to explore your answers slowly and when you’re realistically able.

-- What is a responsive learning cycle?
+- What is a responsive teaching and learning cycle?